 Eventually I started buying nootropic supplements in bulk powder form and began making my own capsules.
 Still a costly way to boost my brain power but entirely worth the effort and expense.
 Both in my career and relationships with those I love.

 Discovering Mind Lab Pro

 But I was always on the lookout for the ideal nootropic stack that could help replace some of the many supplements I was taking.
-And late last year I finally found it in Mind Lab Pro.
+And in late 2015 I finally found it in Mind Lab Pro.

-I’ve been using Mind Lab Pro every day for the last 24 months.
+I’ve been using Mind Lab Pro every day since then.
 And haven’t found another premade nootropic stack that comes anywhere close to what this stack can do.

 Who Makes Mind Lab Pro?